citra-emu/citra-web/site/content/entry/citra-progress-report-2017-q4.md

 +++
-date = "2018-01-21T11:24:00-04:00"
+date = "2018-01-23T15:50:00-04:00"
 title = "Citra Progress Report - 2017 Q4"
 tags = [ "progress-report" ]
 author = "anodium"
 forum = 0
 +++

-As the year draws to a close, work on Citra absolutely doesn't!
-A lot of technical changes under the hood, from applets to IPC, have made Citra even more accurate and laid a foundation for even more goodies the next year.
+New year, new changes in Citra.
+Specifically, lots of technical changes under the hood, from applets to IPC, have made Citra even more accurate and laid a foundation for even more goodies the next year.
 With many great changes all around, this article is going to be packed to the brim with all the new goodies that have come to Citra during those crimson months.

 But, enough faffing about!
 Let's get right into it: